-The Open Project and Documents dialog box displays a list of projects available in your catalog.
+The Open Project and Documents dialog box displays a list of projects available in your project list.

 Beneath the Projects list box, a second list box displays the documents that are associated with project you select.
+You can click the Properties button to view a read-only version of the Document Properties dialog box for the selected document in the list.